2014 United States House of Representatives elections in Tennessee: Campaign

 DesJarlais was considered one of the most vulnerable Congressmen after revelations emerged in October 2012 that he had prescribed drugs to a patient with whom he was having an affair, and had pressured his former wife and former mistress to have several abortions.
 He was re-elected in 2012 with a reduced majority.

 State Senator Jim Tracy challenged DesJarlais in the primary.
 As of the end of June 2013, Tracy had raised nearly $750,000 (including over $300,000 in the second quarter of 2013) for his bid.
 He raised an additional $150,000 in the fourth quarter and reported $840,000 cash-on-hand.
 By contrast, at the end of September, DesJarlais reported $170,000 cash-on-hand.

+Former Tennessee's 4th congressional district Congressman Van Hilleary endorsed Jim Tracy, as did former Tennessee Governor Winfield Dunn, Lieutenant Governor Ron Ramsey, and House Speaker Beth Harwell.

 Despite his vulnerabilities, in the final days before the August 7 primary, DesJarlais seemed to have a chance at holding onto his seat, according to GOP operatives who thought voters had forgiven his poor behavior.